Arnold-Lab-UZH/Guidelines_scRNAseq_analysis_eosinophils/README.md

   - 3.1.Gene_counts_across_cell_types.R: Calculating and plotting of median number of genes per annotated cell type across all datasets, data from GSE256088, GSE175930, E-MTAB-14010, GSM7919060, GSE276583, GSE216189, GSE282765, GSE182001;
   - 3.2.Gene_counts_across_eos_subtypes.R: Calculating and plotting of median number of genes per annotated eosinophil subtypes data from GSE182001;

-**4. Empty droplets/wells detection**
-  - 4.1.1.Empty_doplets_by_BD_pipeline_Hs.R: Annotation of cells from BD automatic pipeline based on BD forced annotation, data from GSE282765; Hs CRC NAT and tumor, 7 each;
-  - 4.1.2.Empty_droplets_by_EmptyDrops_Hs.R: Running of EmptyDrops algorithm and annotation of resulting cells based on BD forced annotation, data from GSE282765; Hs CRC NAT and tumor, 7 each;
-  - 4.1.3.Empty_droplets_by_MALAT1_threshold_Hs.R: Running of MALAT1 threshold algorithm and annotation of resulting cells based on BD forced annotation, data from GSE282765; Hs CRC NAT and tumor, 7 each;
-  - 4.1.5.Empty_doplets_QC_across_aporoaches_Hs.R: Assessment of the quality of additional eosinophils from BD forced, EmtpyDrops and MALAT1 threshold;  data from GSE282765; Hs CRC NAT and tumor, 7 each;
+**4. Gene dropout rates and marker gene expression in eosinophils**
-  - 4.2.1.Malat1_expression_acrosss_datasets.R: Analysis of the mean log normalized expression of MALAT1/Malat1 across cell types, data from GSE256088, GSE175930, E-MTAB-14010, GSM7919060, GSE276583, GSE216189, GSE282765, GSE182001
+  - 4.1.Dropout_rate_per_cell_type.R: Calulation of the gene dropout rate across cell types; data from GSE256088, GSE175930, E-MTAB-14010, GSM7919060, GSE276583, GSE216189, GSE282765, GSE182001;
-  - 4.3.1.Empty_doplets_by_BD_pipeline_Mm.R: Annotation of cells from BD automatic pipeline based on BD forced annotation, data from GSE282765; Mm BM and blood from healthy and CRC, 1 each;
-  - 4.3.2.Empty_droplets_by_EmptyDrops_Mm.R: Running of EmptyDrops algorithm and annotation of resulting cells based on BD forced annotation, data from GSE282765; Mm BM and blood from healthy and CRC, 1 each;
-  - 4.3.3.Empty_droplets_by_Malat1_threshold_Mm.R: Running of MALAT1 threshold algorithm and annotation of resulting cells based on BD forced annotation, data from GSE282765; Mm BM and blood from healthy and CRC, 1 each;
-  - 4.3.4.Empty_doplets_n_cells_across_approaches_Mm.R: Assessment of the quality of additional eosinophils from BD forced, EmtpyDrops and MALAT1 threshold; data from GSE282765; Mm BM and blood from healthy and CRC, 1 each;
+  - 4.2.ALRA_zero_imputation.R: Application of ALRA zero imputation and analysing the consequences of that; data from GSE182001;
+  - 4.3.Eosinophil_marker_across_datasets.R: Extracting eosinophils specific marker genes from different datasets and tissues; data from GSE256088, GSE175930, E-MTAB-14010, GSM7919060, GSE276583, GSE216189, GSE282765, GSE182001;
+  - 4.4.Transcriptional_similarities.R: Analysing the transcriptional simiarity of eosinopihl to other cell types using Pearson correlation; data from GSM7919060, GSE216189, GSE282765, GSE182001;
+  - 4.5.Eos_neutro_baso_mast_cell_marker.R: Analysing marker gene expression from eosinophils, neutrophils, mast cells and basophils

 **5. Gene mapping to intronic and exonic reads or exonic reads only**
   - 5.1.1.Exons_only_annotation_Hs_tumor_NAT_GSE282765.R: Annotation of BD forced mapping to exonic reads only, data from GSE282765; Hs tumor and NAT, 7 each;
   - 5.1.2.Exons_only_annotation_Hs_PB_GSE282765.R: Annotation of BD forced mapping to exonic reads only, data from GSE282765; Hs PB healthy (9) and CRC (7);